 - Milk – 1 cup + 3 tbsp.

 - Egg (beaten) – 1

 - Baking Powder – 2 tsp.

 - Pure Ghee (for Frying) – 2 tbsp.

 - Salt – 1 tsp. or to taste

-Step 1: Take the flour, sugar (regular & powdered), baking powder, cinnamon powder and salt in a bowl and leave aside.
+Step 1: Take the flour, powdered sugar, baking powder, cinnamon powder and salt in a bowl.
+Mix and leave aside (dry ingredients).

-Step 2: In another bowl, mix the mashed bananas, egg, milk, oil and vanilla with a whisk.
-Mix and add the flour mixture to this and mix.
+Step 2: In another bowl, mix the mashed bananas, granulated sugar, beaten egg, milk, oil and vanilla with a whisk.
+Add the dry ingredients to this and mix again.

 Step 3: Place a non-stick pan on heat.
-When hot, lower the heat to medium and spread ¼ tsp. ghee, the size of the pan cake, on the pan and then pour ¼ cup of the batter on it.
+When hot, lower the heat to medium and grease the pan with 1/4 tsp. ghee.
+Then pour ¼ cup of the batter on it.
 Continue cooking on medium heat and once you see bubbles on the surface of the pancake flip it over and cook for another minute.
 Your pancake is ready.
 Do the same for the entire mixture.